sanskrit/raw_etexts_english/blogs/manasataramgini/2011/12/2011-12-26_kautukasamgha.md

 S asked us of our ontology for dharma.
-We course had to cite kaNAda: dharma-visheSha-prasUtAd dravya-guNa-karma-sAmAnya-visheSha-samavAyAnAM padArthAnAM sAdharmya-vaidharmAbhyAM tattvaj\~nAnAn niHshreyasaM ||
+We course had to cite kaNAda: dharma-visheSha-prasUtAd dravya-guNa-karma-sAmAnya-visheSha-samavAyAnAM padArthAnAM sAdharmya-vaidharmAbhyAM tattvaj\~nAnAn niHshreyasam ||

 S pointed to a translation of this by Matilal: “The ‘supreme good’ (i.e. niHshreyasa) is achieved through the knowledge of reality resulting from